seanjames777/SML-Language-Definition/README.md

 #Installation:

-**Pending:** The best way to install would be to install the "Package Control" package and search for "SML Tools".
-Package control will automatically update your copy of SML tools when you start Sublime. **The package control repository has not been updated yet, so this will not work yet.**
+The best way to install is to install the "Package Control" package and search for "SML Tools".
+Package control will automatically update your copy of SML tools when you start Sublime.

 Another good way would be to clone the git repository directly inside your Sublime "Packages" directory.
 This way, you'll be able to "git pull" to update the package, and Sublime will see the changes immediately.
 If you have Package Control installed, it can update your repository for you.
 You can use the Preferences>Browse Packages menu within Sublime to get to the Packages directory.

 Otherwise, clone elsewhere and copy the files into a folder called "SML" in the Packages directory.